 The USDA releases an export report every Thursday, which details the demand for corn exports.
-A strong export market is often favorable for corn prices to move higher.
+A strong export market will often help corn prices move higher.
 It is also advisable to monitor the price of corn from other exporting countries.
 If the price of U.S. corn is much higher than other competing countries, then the chances for a strong export market will diminish.

 The summer months are when trading corn futures takes on another dimension.
-The high price for corn is often set between late June and August for corn.
-This is mostly due to weather scares that happen during the height of the growing season when crops are most vulnerable.
+The high price for corn is often set in late June or August.
+This is mostly due to weather scares that happen during the height of the growing season, at a point when crops are most vulnerable.
 Extreme heat and droughts in the Midwest are the biggest fear for farmers and corn traders.

 The Largest Corn-Producing States

-Mid to late July is when corn goes through its critical pollination phase.
-Corn needs moisture and moderate temperatures to ensure a healthy and high yielding crop at this phase.
-Extreme heat near 100 degrees and dry soil will damage crops leading to lower yields.
+Mid-to-late July is when corn goes through its critical pollination phase.
+Corn needs moisture and moderate temperatures at this stage to ensure a healthy and high-yielding crop.
+Extreme heat (roughly 100 degrees or more) and dry soil will damage crops, leading to lower yields.
 Crop damage causes the price of corn to rise.

-The main states to watch for weather reports are Iowa, Nebraska, Illinois, Indiana, and Ohio.
+The main states to watch for weather reports are Illinois, Indiana, Iowa, Nebraska, and Ohio.
 These are the largest corn-producing states.
-There are often pockets that affect smaller regions, but once and a while there will be a widespread drought and heat wave.
-These are the conditions that can cause the price of corn to skyrocket.
+Pockets of extreme weather regularly affect smaller regions, but there are occasionally widespread instances of drought and heatwave—causing the price of corn to skyrocket.

 Luckily, many bad weather reports don't play out under a worst-case scenario, and little material damage is done to the overall crop.
-The market will often move higher briefly only to return to a lower price once the fear of crop damage subsides.
+The market will often move higher briefly, only to return to a lower price once the fear of crop damage subsides.
 More often than not, it is a good idea to look for selling opportunities during the summer months on these rallies.

 How the Market Is Affected by Problems with Corn Crops

 Every couple of years, the fears (or realities) of crop damage result in price increases that can be explosive.
 In 2012, a drought took the price of corn to an all-time high.